armentanoc/ucsal_prog_web/README.md

 # 🚀 Dynamic Web Projects with Java, Servlets, Cookies, Sessions, MVC, HSQL, JSP, and More

-This GitHub project is a sample dynamic web application built using Java and a variety of technologies including Servlets, Cookies, Sessions, MVC architecture, HSQL database, JSP, and more.
+Dynamic web applications built using Java and a variety of technologies including Servlets, Cookies, Sessions, MVC architecture, HSQL database, JSP, and more.
 It serves as a template and example for creating web applications with these technologies.

 ## 🌌 Technologies Used